henriqueholtz/Aws-Struggle/Compiled/Compute.md

 ## AWS Lambda

-Servekess to run your code.
+Serveless to run your code.
 It support environment variables.
 Needs specific permissions.

 ---